ChrisForsythQA/Qa-test/README.md

 AC: Credit must be displayed on the display screen.

+  Given: there is X amount of currency added
+  When: all coins have been registered
+  Then: the correct amount of credit will be displayed

   Given: there is X amount of currency
   When: the customer purchases 1 item
   Then: the correct amount of credit will be displayed